Jgardin875/Zillow_Clustering_Project/README.md

  Features based on statistical analysis:
     Again, not a lot of strong correlation between independent variables and dependent variable.
-However, there still was correlation between
+However, clustering algorithums were able to find statistically significant clusteres